 How to Prevent Pediatric Dental Emergencies

 - Ask your child to wear a mouthguard whenever playing sports or other recreational activities with a high risk for impact.

 - Never let your child use their mouth to open packages of any kind.

 - Make sure gates are set up in your home so that your child doesn’t fall down stairs or access other dangerous areas of your house.

-- Visit our office once every six months for a routine checkup.
+- Visit our dental office once every six months for a routine checkup.